Suicide Gene Therapy for Mesothelioma

 A study using cell lines rather than patients found that using a gene called elongation factor 1-alpha (EF1A) along with HSV-tk improved the rate of gene transfer and increased the number of mesothelioma cells destroyed.[5]
 It could be used in patients in the future.

 Research in suicide gene therapy began with HSV-tk, but other genes show promise.
-Researchers are considering the use of many other genes that could promote cell death in tumors.
+Researchers are considering using many other genes that could promote cell death in tumors.

 Researchers may also combine suicide gene therapy with other treatments for greater effectiveness.
 Combining suicide gene therapy with treatments that boost the patient’s immune system could provide a two-pronged approach to cancer treatment.
 Combining this therapy with surgery or radiation may also increase effectiveness.